 Primary, or "essential", hypertension occurs when you cannot pinpoint one condition that is causing the high blood pressure.
 Most people with high blood pressure of this type are often not aware they have it.
 Primary hypertension happens gradually over time and, at first, causes no symptoms.
 It is only after an organ in the body is irritated or damaged, that the consequences of high blood pressure are recognized.
-Because of this, high blood pressure is often referred to as a silent killer.
 Nearly every body organ is affected by prolonged exposure to high blood pressure and it is a major risk factor for heart disease and stroke in adulthood.